 Choose a unified platform.

 As new technology arises and marketers get more sophisticated at measuring it, performance marketing is set to be the gold standard of marketing.
-To learn more, check out our thoughts on how AI is changing the performance marketing industry and where performance marketers are investing their budgets.
+To learn more, check out our thoughts on how AI is changing the performance marketing industry and performance marketing in the media mix.